It always matters. But new information lends particular insight into the important role that audiences expect museums to play.

 Museums are highly credible sources of information

 Aquariums, art museums, history museums, science centers/museums, natural history museums, and zoos are highly credible sources of information.
 And, as the data indicate, these values aren’t merely good, they’re rather fantastic!
-With values in the upper-seventies, there is a strong level of agreement with the statement “[Entity type] is a highly credible source of information.”
+With values in the upper-seventies, there is a strong level of agreement with the statement “[Cultural entity type] is a highly credible source of information.”

 While the strength of the sentiment may or may not surprise you, what is notable are the perceptions of museums as credible sources when compared to NGOs, federal agencies, and even the daily newspaper.
 Yes, folks, museums are trusted more than the daily newspaper.

 The NGO category includes non-governmental organizations that are not museums.
 The mean values at 64.2 for NGOs and 61.3 for state agencies indicate a relative level of credibility with perceptions largely influenced by the degree to which the respective NGO or agency conforms to the respondents worldview.
 For example, no matter what the integrity of the information published by the Natural Resources Defense Council, an avowed climate change denier is unlikely to find the NRDC unassailably credible.
 Federal agencies (with a mean value of 51.4), represent an even more bifurcated public view – which makes sense in our current partisan condition.